 The major differences between the jobs held by the full-time equivalent local workers of Camden Council area and New South Wales were:

-- Professional, Scientific and Technical Services (+746 full-time equivalent local workers)
+- Education and Training (+799 full-time equivalent local workers)